ximenafernandez/intrinsicPH/README.md

 # intrinsicPH
-This is the code related to the article 'Density-based distance learning for intrinsic persistent homology'
+This is the code related to the article:
+'Density-based distance learning for intrinsic persistent homology'